newrelic/open-source-tools/nerdpacks/oss-template/README.md

 Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
 Please search for and review the existing open issues before submitting a new issue.

 # Contributing

+> Work with the Open Source Office to update the email alias below.

 Contributions are welcome (and if you submit a Enhancement Request, expect to be invited to contribute it yourself :grin:).
 Please review our [Contributors Guide](CONTRIBUTING.md).